 How Each Enneagram Copes With Anger

 In each triad, there is one type that expresses, represses, and one that falls asleep to their core emotion.
-This is how we cope with the core emotion we struggle with.
+This is how we cope with the core emotions we struggle with.

 - Type 8s express their anger.
 Acknowledging when they feel angry and using it as a method of expression.

 - 9s fall asleep to all anger.
-They hide and ignore that they feel anger for repressing their need in order to maintain “peace.”
+They hide and ignore that they feel anger for repressing their need to maintain “peace.”

-- And type 1s repress their anger.
-They acknowledge the anger for being the inly one to uphold perfection but run from feeling it.
+- And Type 1s repress their anger.
+They acknowledge the anger of being the only one to uphold perfection but run from feeling it.